aplteam/APLTreeUtils/README.md

 # APLTreeUtils

+`APLTreeUtils` is a member of the APLTree library: a collection of classes etc. that aim to support the Dyalog APL programmer.

+The members of the APLTree library solve many every-day problems any programmer might run into.
+All those members are tagged as "dyalog" and "apltree".

+## Overview

 Many classes and applications of the APLTree project `:Include` the namespace script `APLTreeUtils` or call functions in it.

 That means that before you can fix successfully one of these classes you must make sure that the namespace script `APLTreeUtils` is already in the current workspace.